Most photographers have a defining moment in their photography life that they see as the point of transformation.

-Basically, I bracket exposure for everything I shoot and my HDR workflow only involved merging multiple exposures HDR software.
+Basically, I shot bracket exposure on everything.
+My HDR workflow only involved merging multiple exposures using HDR software.

 That was it!

-In the process of figuring out what photography means to me, I stumbled across a tutorial on the internet one day on how to create HDR by blending in parts from a set of multiple exposure manually using layer mask in Photoshop.
+In the process of figuring out what photography means to me, I stumbled across an online tutorial on how to create HDR with blending.

-What really amazed me was how natural and stunning the final image looked.
-The technique itself has so much flexibility and potential that it can be adapted to anyone’s personal style.
+I was really amazed by how natural and stunning blended images look.
+The technique itself has so much flexibility and potential that it can be adapted easily to any photography style.